3 Steps to Finding the Best Injection Molding Companies in China

 molds are produced daily in China.
 But you need to follow a few “ground rules” to make sure you get top quality at the right price.

 You must CLEARLY specify your requirements and only work with

 mold makers in China that you’ve vetted properly.

 mold design need to be on point and drawn up by a professional, and there can be no margin for error.
 If you start your Chinese mold making communication and process with a well-defined drawing you’ve already won 90% of the battle.

 Cost is key and it’s all about the bottom line, but business is business!

-In a previous blog, we looked at debunking the Bad Quality “Made in China” Myths, outlining why the stigma around this can be seen as misconstrued.
+In a previous blog, we looked at debunking the Bad Quality “Made in China” Myths, outlining why the stigma around this is often misconstrued.

 2. Make 100% Sure That You Own the Mold and Any Rights for That Mold

 mold overseas, you will take possession of the mold, but still there are areas you need to be very clear on with your Chinese mold makers, like complete ownership, IP, etc. However, if you’re producing with a factory in China it is critical you make sure that the mold makers understand that YOU own the physical mold.

 Firstly – you need to make it clear to the manufacturer/factory in China can only use the